Note : This is an old post about analysis of class 12 Math Board exam 2016.

 It’s great that a change for concept based learning is happening, but the question is, whether students and parents were aware of this change, If not, then it’s a mistake from Board and the way students were taught in the school.

-At one hand you give so much importance to class 12 marks for further admission in a good college, and then you surprise students with questions (logic based) which even some of the teachers in our schools can’t solve them in specified time period.
+On one hand you give so much importance to class 12 marks for further admission in a good college, and then you surprise students with questions (logic based) which even some of the teachers in our schools can’t solve them in specified time period.

 The one more unfair thing about Board exams is different sets of questions for different regions.
-Students from Chennai region are saying that they got the toughest paper in compare to other regions.
+Students from the Chennai region are saying that they got the toughest paper in compare to other regions.

 Is it time for Application based Learning for Students in School?